Mind and body

 W.G.
 Edwards Charitable Foundation

 Grants (typically between £1,000 and £3,000) for registered charities providing care for older people in the UK.
+Funding can cover capital projects, refurbishment and for equipment, in addition to innovative schemes for ongoing care and projects which help people live active and fulfilling lives.

 Physical Disabilities, Learning Difficulties and Long-Term Illness